yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_in_ECS.md

 #### Sample Application Code

-[Click here](https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-flask) to view the sample application for which the tracing feature is enabled by using the configuration mentioned in the above sections.
+[Click here](https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-flask) to view the sample application for which the configuration mentioned in the above sections enables the tracing feature.

 ## Celery
 :::note